The Federal Funds Rate and How It Affects You

 When you take out a loan for a car, charge something to your credit card, or get a personal line of credit, there is going to be an interest rate that applies to your loan.

-A lot of different factors go into what you will be charged, including your own personal credit score.
-But even those with flawless credit still see a minimum charge that they can't get around.
+A lot of different factors go into what you will be charged, including your personal credit score.
+But even those with flawless credit still see a minimum charge that they can’t get around.
 That all goes back to the Federal Funds Rate.

-One thing consumers rarely realize is that all of our banks are lending money to each other every night.
-Banks are legally required to maintain a certain percentage of their deposits in non-interest-bearing accounts at the Federal Reserve to ensure they have enough money to cover any withdrawals that may unexpectedly come up.
-However, deposits can fluctuate and it's very common for some banks to exceed the requirement on certain days while some fall short.
-In cases like this, banks actually lend each other money to ensure they meet the minimum balance.
-It's a bit hard to imagine these multibillion-dollar financial institutions needing to borrow money to tide them over for a bit, but it happens every single night at the Federal Reserve.
-It's also a nice deal for those with balances above the reserve balance requirement to earn a bit of money with cash that would normally just be sitting there.
+However, deposits can fluctuate and it’s very common for some banks to exceed the requirement on certain days while some fall short.
+In cases like this, banks lend each other money to ensure they meet the minimum balance.
+It’s a bit hard to imagine these multibillion-dollar financial institutions needing to borrow money to tide them over for a bit, but it happens every single night at the Federal Reserve.
+It’s also a nice deal for those with balances above the reserve balance requirement to earn a bit of money with cash that would normally just be sitting there.

 The Federal ReserveThe Federal Reserve